moukani/IRISDemos/BaseImages/README.md

-These are very basic images of iris, tomcat, zeppelin, etc. They are cooked to be used by our stacks and demos.
+These are images of iris, tomcat, zeppelin, etc. created to support the stacks and demos we are building.
 They should not include any source code specific to any stack or demo.

-A Dockerfile specification should define this basic image.

-Instructions on how to use it and start it should be provided on a README.md file on the image folder.
+Each folder must have at least a Dockerfile and a README to explain how to use the image.

+Here is the list of current images we have:

+* irisdemodb - Preconfigured IRIS Database
+* irisdemoint - Preconfigured IRIS Interoperability
+* zeppelin-spark - Preconfigured Zeppelin notebook image with IRIS connectivity through Spark and JDBC (the Spark cluster is on the Zeppelin image)